pkboom/simple-docker/docker-node/readme.md

 docker run -it -p 3001:3000 simple-docker:latest
 # We can run multiple containers with different host ports mapped.

+docker run -it -p 3000:3000 --rm simple-docker:latest
+# Run a command, and delete the created container after exit.
+Great for one off commands

 docker container start <container-id>
 # Start <container-id>.
-This container is already created before you run the command.
+You start the container that was already created.

 docker exec -it <container-id> <command>
 # Run a command in a running container

 docker exec -it 6a4 bash
 # Run `bash` in conatiner 6a4

+docker volume create <volume-name>
+# Create a volume

 docker volume ls
 # List all the volumes